-The procedure of registering a branch in Hungary
+The procedure of registering a branch in Hungary in 2021

 Before starting to operate in Hungary, the company must register with theCourt of Registration.
 Unlike local companies, foreign companies must present many more documents at registration.
 A dossier must be prepared and it must contain the documents presented below; more information on these papers can be provided by our team of consultants in company registration in Hungary: